Davis High School (Utah)

 Davis High School is a public school located in Kaysville, Utah, United States.
 It is operated by the Davis School District.
 Known as the Davis Darts, the mascot of the school is Dart Man.
 One of the largest and oldest high schools in the state, the school was established in 1914 and underwent reconstruction during the 2003–2004 school year.

 Academics

 In 2019, U.S. News & World Report ranked Davis as the #1 traditional high school and #4 overall high school in the state of Utah with a 98% graduation rate.
 In 2007, Davis High School had the highest number of AP exams taken (1,598) as well as the highest percent of AP exams passed (89.1%) in Utah.
 The school had a 99% graduation rate in the 2013–2014 school year.

 Clubs

-Davis offers many student-sponsored and school-sponsored activities and clubs, including DECA, FBLA, FCCLA, Hope Squad, HOSA, Interact, Key Club, Latinos in Action, Model UN, National Honor Society, Skills USA, and Robotics VEX.
+Davis offers many student-sponsored and school-sponsored activities and clubs, including DECA, FBLA, FCCLA, Hope Squad, HOSA, Speech & Debate (NSDA), Interact, Key Club, Latinos in Action, Model UN, National Honor Society, Skills USA, and Robotics VEX.